 Selwood Housing Group secured planning permission to develop the site in summer 2019 and works began straightaway.
-The first homes are due to be completed in summer 2020, but following a break during the first lockdown, were delivered in the autumn instead.
+The first homes were due to be completed in summer 2020, but following a break during the first lockdown, were delivered in the autumn instead.

 The original school building is being converted into 3 shared ownership houses, with another 18 homes being built in the grounds of the site.
 These are a mixture of flats and houses for shared ownership and social rent.

 If you have any questions regarding the former Margaret Stancomb school site, please call us on 01225 715 715.

 Selwood Housing is a not-for-profit housing association with over 6,400 homes for rent at affordable prices in Wiltshire, Somerset and Bath and North East Somerset.
 We also offer shared ownership, and other schemes to provide a wide variety of homes for people living in our communities.
 Any surpluses we make are invested back into our communities and this includes building more affordable homes locally.

 There is a housing crisis and a shortage of affordable homes in the UK.
 In the Trowbridge Community area there are currently 346 households in need of a range of affordable rented homes, from one bedroom upwards.

 There are also 155 households registered for shared ownership.